-Experts offer their insights on how Covid-19 affects global markets and investing.
+Experts offer their insights on global markets and investing.

 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
 The value of investments and the income from them can go down as well as up and investors may not get back the amount invested.
 The ideas and conclusions here do not necessarily reflect the views of Fidelity's portfolio managers and are for general interest only.

-Fidelity are committed to helping you amid COVID-19 and increased market volatility and are taking extra steps to be responsive to your needs.
-To help you stay informed we will continue to provide access to expert insights, additional online services and updated questions and answers with topics that are most relevant to our members at this time.
+Fidelity are committed to helping you during uncertain times and are taking extra steps to be responsive to your needs.
+To help you stay informed we will continue to provide access to expert insights and updated questions and answers to help you manage your pension through uncertainty.

 BP says demand may never be higher than it is now

 Things could get worse - but that shouldn’t be cause for panic

 A small slide now could avoid a bigger slump later

 Challenging times look set to continue for BA and co

 Remote working, deserted city-centres - investors should be cautious